EC528-Fall-2023/Open-Education-Testing/README.md

 10. **Publication**: Publishing the approved, stable image to OPE’s quay.io repository.

-This scope and features list aligns with the goals to provide a robust, reliable, and secure open education platform.
-It leverages modern open-source technologies and has received support from the Red Hat Collaboratory Research Incubation Award program.
-The focus is on automating and validating every critical aspect of the containerized environment OPE relies on.

 ## 4. Solution Concept

 This section provides a high-level outline of the solution.